stefanspringer1/XercesSwiftExample/README.md

 ...the reasson for this is that the libxerces dynamic library is not referenced or "installed" properly, see [XercesSwift](https://github.com/stefanspringer1/XercesSwift) for more details.

+Note that there is the corresponding Xcode (not Swift Package Manager) project [XercesSwiftXcode](https://github.com/stefanspringer1/XercesSwiftXcode) where this works with the dynamic library integrated into the project (the `libxerces-c-3.2.dylib` inside that project is for macOS on Intel and is to be replaced by the one for macOS on ARM from [XercesBuild](https://github.com/stefanspringer1/XercesBuild)).

 Of course, any help is welcome!